openwisp/django-freeradius/docs/source/general/api.rst

 - Authorize
 - Accounting
 - Post Auth

+The API also provides other features that can be useful to perform integrations with third-party software:

 - Batch User Creation
-- Obtain Auth Token
+- Login (Obtain User Auth Token)

-The API also provides other features that can be useful to perform integrations with third-party software.

 API Token
 ---------

-Only requests containing the right API token will able to talk to the API.
+Only requests containing the right API token will able to talk to the API endpoints.

 Remember to set API token of your instance by setting ``DJANGO_FREERADIUS_API_TOKEN`` in your django ``settings.py``.